 There is an opportunity to save tax by moving property into joint names, where the transferee is liable to tax at a lower marginal rate.

 A taxpayer is not liable to capital gains tax on disposal of their home because of principal private residence relief.
 Where a property owner has not always lived in their property there are certain periods which are deemed periods of occupation.
-This includes the final 18 months of occupation.
+From 6 April 2020, this includes the final 9 months of occupation.

 This is a valuable ruling because it allows the tax benefits of transferring property ownership into joint names while preserving principle private residents’ relief.